 Ohio is on the list of top ten states for drug-related overdose deaths.
 The Center for Disease Control (CDC) reports an overdose rate of 35.9 per 100,000.
 In 2017, over 5000 people died of a drug overdose.
 For this reason, prosecutors work relentlessly to convict those who are accused of drug trafficking.

 Even after serving a sentence, those convicted of drug trafficking charges will endure residual effects on their future.
-The Columbus drug trafficking attorneys at Koenig & Owen, LLC, will be relentless in doing everything possible under Ohio drug law to help you avoid these damages to your family, career, and future.
+The Columbus drug trafficking attorneys at James D. Owen, LLC, will be relentless in doing everything possible under Ohio drug law to help you avoid these damages to your family, career, and future.

 What is Drug Trafficking?